L'Avventura: Plot

 Three wealthy Italians—Anna, her boyfriend Sandro, and her friend Claudia—plan a Mediterranean yacht trip to celebrate Sandro's return from a long business trip.
 Before leaving, Anna visits her father, who senses that her relationship with Sandro is not going well.
 When Anna meets Sandro in Rome, the reunion is distant and awkward.
-Even so, the two eventually make love in his house while Claudia waits.
+Even so, the two eventually have sex in his house while Claudia waits.

 Sandro drives the two women to the coast, where they join the other members of their voyage, two affluent couples who also have difficult relationships.
 The next day, the group reaches the Aeolian Islands, and Anna jumps into the water for a swim.
 Sandro follows her when she claims to have seen a shark, only to discover later that it was a lie.
 The group tours a desolate island with steep cliffs.
 Anna tells Sandro that she is unhappy with his frequent business trips, but he dismisses her concerns and takes a nap on the rocks.

 Anna goes missing.
 Sandro brushes it off as typical behavior, but when she fails to reappear, the group searches the island for her, to no avail.
 Sandro, Corrado and Claudia stay behind to continue the search, while the others notify the authorities.
 Claudia suggests to Sandro that his neglect may have played a role in Anna's disappearance, offending Sandro.
 The police and Anna's father arrive, but they cannot find Anna either.

 Claudia and Sandro split up to continue the search.
 Sandro decides to investigate local smugglers, while Claudia decides to search the remaining islands alone.
 They agree to meet up later in Palermo, but Sandro startles Claudia by kissing her before leaving.
 The smugglers have no information about Anna's disappearance.

 Sandro and Claudia meet at the train station.
 Their mutual attraction is evident.
 To avoid Sandro, Claudia boards a train to Palermo and asks him to stay behind.
 Sandro considers it, but boards the train anyway.
 Claudia is annoyed, but Sandro sees no sense in sacrificing their attraction.
 Claudia is troubled by how easily things can change.
 Sandro relents and gets off the train at Castroreale.